unode/firefox_decrypt/README.md

 Additionally, `--delimiter` and `--quotechar` flags can specify which characters to use as delimiters and quote characters in the CSV output.

-Since version **0.4** it is now also possible to export stored passwords to *pass* from http://passwordstore.org .
-To do so use:
+Since version **0.4** it is possible to export stored passwords to *pass* from <http://passwordstore.org/>.
+To do so, use:

 ```
 python firefox_decrypt.py --export-pass
 ```

-and **all** existing passwords will be exported after the pattern `web/<address>[:<port>]` unless multiple credentials exist for the same website in which case `/<login>` is appended.
-The username will be stored on a second line.
+– **all** existing passwords will be exported after the pattern `web/<address>[:<port>]` unless multiple credentials exist for the same website, in which case `/<login>` will be appended.
+The username will be on a second line.

-Alternatively you can use:
+To prefix the username with `login: ` for compatibility with the [browserpass](https://github.com/dannyvankooten/browserpass) extension:

 ```
 python firefox_decrypt.py --export-pass --pass-compat browserpass
 ```
-to prefix the username with `login: ` for compatibility with the [browserpass](https://github.com/dannyvankooten/browserpass) extension.

-There is currently no way of selectively exporting passwords.
+There is currently no way to selectively export passwords.

-Exporting overwrites existing passwords without warning.
-Make sure you have a backup or are using the `pass git` functionality.
+Exporting will overwrite existing passwords without warning.
+Ensure that you have a backup or are using the `pass git` functionality.

-Starting with version **0.5.2** it is now possible to use a non-interactive mode which bypasses all prompts, including profile choice and master password.
+Starting with version **0.5.2** it is possible to use a non-interactive mode which bypasses all prompts, including profile choice and master password.
 Use it with `-n/--no-interactive`.
 Indicate your profile choice by passing `-c/--choice N` where N is the number of the profile you wish to decrypt (starting from **1**).

 You can list all available profiles with `-l/--list` (to stdout).

 Your master password is read from stdin.

     $ python firefox_decrypt.py --list